 The question often arises: Why not just let patients decide?
 The answer is plain: When doctors have inadequate information about the benefits and harms of a treatment, it’s impossible for them to offer informed consent.
 Without informed consent, there is no patient autonomy.
 When evidence is absent, emotion fills the void.
 Playing a hunch is a bad idea when it comes to horse racing, but far worse when it comes to making life-and-death decisions.
 Demand evidence.
 Trust the process.
 Hope for the best.

-(Disclosure: I own shares of Gilead as part of a personal portfolio.)
+(Disclosure: I formerly owned shares of Gilead as part of a personal portfolio.)

 - Nicholas J. Mercuro et al., “Risk of QT Interval Prolongation Associated with Use of Hydroxychloroquine with or Without Concomitant Azithromycin Among Hospitalized Patients Testing Positive for Coronavirus Disease 2019 (COVID-19),” JAMA Card doi:10.1001/jamacardio.2020.1834 – Published online May 1, 2020.